 - 16 March 2020

-This one day introductory course explores effective assessment, planning and review skills and introduces whole family working and using the Early Help Assessment in Tower Hamlets.
+This one day interactive course is for all professionals who work with children, young people and families in Tower Hamlets.
+The course builds on assessment and analysis skills, introduces whole family working and using the Early Help Assessment in Tower Hamlets.

 Early Help Assessment Technical / Systems training